contactandyc/another-c-library/9_pool.md

 /* stla_pool_set_minimum_growth_size alters the minimum size of growth blocks.
-   This is particularly useful if you don't expect the pool's block size to be exceeded by much and you don't want the default which would be to use the original block size for the new block (effectively doubling memory usage). */ void stla_pool_set_minimum_growth_size(stla_pool_t *h, size_t size);
+   This is particularly useful if you don't expect the pool's block size to be exceeded by much, and you don't want the default, which would be to use the original block size for the new block (effectively doubling memory usage). */ void stla_pool_set_minimum_growth_size(stla_pool_t *h, size_t size);